tobias0409/todotxt4js/README.md

 const newTodo = new Todo({
   description: "Prepare presentation",
   priority: "C",
-  project: "Work", // Will be formatted to +Work
+  projects: ["Work"], // Will be formatted to +Work
-  context: "computer", // Will be formatted to @computer
+  contexts: ["computer"], // Will be formatted to @computer
   due: "2023-04-15",
 });
 todoList.addTodo(newTodo);